DIMO-INC/dimo-wiki/objects/projects.md

 The whole point of DIMO is to enable [Projects] that move things around.

-[Projects] are systems of [orgs], [people], [functions], [devices] that are designed to achieve a measurable outcome.
-[Deals] are a specific type of [function] that can be used to fund and build [projects] by specifying [tasks] that need to be completed to successfully launch a new instance of a [project].
+[[Deals]](/objects/deals) can be used to fund and build [projects] by specifying a combination of [functions] and [tasks] that need to be completed to successfully launch a new instance of a [project].

 Here’s an example of current and potential [projects] that we’re tracking.